Do you want to learn coding to become a freelance web developer and achieve financial freedom in life?

 - Back-end development: programming languages (Python, Ruby, Java), MySQL and database management, development tools and software

 It’s perfectly OK to learn coding and web development using free resources.
 Check out this post with 8 Great Websites to Learn Coding For Free.

 However, I recommend investing a few bucks in a quality course if you can.
 Paid coding courses often come with a more comprehensive and cohesive curriculum.
 Also, most of them include a good selection of practical projects that you can use for your portfolio.

 I always recommend starting a web development course where you learn the basics of several different tools, not just one programming language.

 If you’re not sure where to start, check out these 5 web development courses for beginners.

-The two courses I took before I started to freelance were:
+The two courses I took before I landed my first freelance jobs were: